 Invisalign is a great option for teenagers and adults because there is some care that goes into treatment.
 The patient needs to clean their aligners to prevent bacteria buildup and staining.
 Additionally, patients can remove their aligners to eat, drink, brush, and floss.
 We do not recommend that patients wear Invisalign when eating or drinking anything other than water as this can damage their trays.
 Additionally, Invisalign treatment is typically much quicker than treatment with braces.
 The average treatment time with Invisalign is six to eighteen months.

 Do you want to treat crooked, misaligned teeth?
 Contact our office for orthodontic treatment today.
-Call Dr. David Goris and his team today at (317) 886-4512 or schedule your next dental visit on our website.
+Call Dr. Benjamin Stevens and his team today at (317) 886-4512 or schedule your next dental visit on our website.
 Let us know if you have any questions about your treatment options and we will be happy to help.
 We are here to assist all of our patients through their oral health journey.